massgravel/massgrave.dev/office_c2r_custom.md

 -   Please note that in the official C2R office custom installation method, there is no ISO or any one-click solution available.
 Below is the simplest guide to installing the customized office.

+-   Russian users needs to follow [this guide](bypass-russian-geoblock.html) to bypass geoblock in Office downloading.

 ------------------------------------------------------------------------

 ## Custom Installation Guide